mstksg/inCode/copy/entries/story-of-shapes.md

   pure (x, y)
 ```

-Now, *even if you knew* the lengths of the input lists, you cannot know the
+Now, *even if you knew* the lengths of the input lists, you can *not* know the
 length of the output list without actually knowing what's inside your lists.
 You need to start "sampling".